1914 French Grand Prix: Post-race

-And so it was that perhaps the greatest race of the early period of motor-racing was also the last.
-Within a month, Europe had descended into total war and racing ceased there for four years.
+Within a month of the race Europe had descended into World War I war and European racing ceased for four years.
 With his 25000 franc prizemoney, Lautenschlager retired from racing and was able to build himself a house.
 Georges Boillot was initially the personal driver for Marshal Joffre, but then transferred to the French Air Force (Armée de l'Air) as a fighter pilot.
 He was shot down over Verdun in April 1916 in a dogfight and died in the wreckage.

 Fagnano had throttled back on his FIAT and finished 11th and last, well over an hour after the winner.
 It was postulated that, as the sole finisher for FIAT, it had been a prudent move by the team.
 This was in light of the fact that the scrutineers had found the total engine cylinder-volume was over the 4500cc limit.
 This would disqualify the team but FIAT's strong support of the race in the past allowed them to race.

-After being driven back to celebrations in Berlin, one of the Mercedes (probably Lautenschlager's) was sent on display in London with two of the Opels.
+After being driven back to celebrations in Berlin, one of the Mercedes (probably Lautenschlager's) was sent on display at the dealership in London, and also two of the Opels.
 War broke out just afterward, and it was commandeered and turned over to Rolls-Royce where it was carefully pulled apart.
-The engine was developed and a version ended up in the Bristol fighter planes.
-American driver Ralph DePalma bought Wagner's car at the race conclusion and took it back to the USA (there is still considerable conjecture and confusion as to which Mercedes chassis ended up in London and the USA).
+The SOHC valve train of the successful GP engine ended up in the Rolls-Royce Eagle aero engine design and in Bristol fighter planes.

+American driver Ralph DePalma bought one of the Mercedes GP cars after the race and took it to Tcitizens The USA to win the 1915 Indy 500.
+Believed to be Wagner's No. 40, there is still considerable conjecture and confusion as to which Mercedes chassis ended up in London and the USA.
 Carl Fisher, on the Indianapolis 500 organising committee, purchased two of the Peugeot EX-5s.
 When they landed in the United States he handed them over to the Premier Motor Corporation for three replicas to be made.
 In the 1915 Indianapolis 500, DePalma drove the Mercedes to beat Dario Resta, in a Peugeot EX-5, by three and a half minutes.
-Resta got his revenge the year after with a victory and a Peugeot won again in the 1919 race.
+With DePalma holding out, Resta got his revenge the year after, in the shortened 1916 Indianapolis 500.
+A Peugeot won again in the 1919 race.